travel-tips

 A traditional fishing village with authentic chiringuitos, Pedregalejo offers a more local experience than Malagueta.
 The sunset here feels special because you are surrounded by families and locals rather than tourists.

-For the more adventurous, you cannot beat a sunset in Malaga from the mountains.
-You will need a car, bus tickets, or hiking shoes for these spots, but the views are definitely worth it.
+For the more adventurous, you can't beat a sunset from the mountains around Malaga.
+You'll need a car, bus tickets, or hiking shoes for these spots, but the views are worth every step.

 10. Mount San Anton